PrismarineJS/mineflayer/docs/tutorial.md

 test = 10
 ```

-The second line is invallid because you can't reasign the `test` variable.
+The second line is invallid because you can't reassign the `test` variable.

 #### Show output